 At the 1:30:40 mark, there’s a Blade Runner poster on the left.

 Besides damaging an oil tanker in the sea as a cruel act by causing gas stations to suffer from an oil crisis, Superman’s evil antics including straightening The Tower Of Piza, using his super breath to extinguish an olympian’s torch to commence an Olympics Ceremony and making out with a henchwoman, resembles what The Cast of It’s Always Sunny In Philadelphia would do if they had super powers.
-Instead using them for good, they would use them for personal gain, humiliating people, cruel pranks, etc. I think Aquaman must’ve be devastated to see his sea creatures covered in oil.
+Instead of using them for good, they would use them for personal gain, humiliating people, cruel pranks, etc. I think Aquaman must’ve be devastated to see his sea creatures covered in oil.
 No wonder he doesn’t want be a member of Justice League!

 At a high school reunion in Smallville, Clark & Lana slow dance to “Earth Angel.”
 Two Years Later, the song was used during a pivotal scene from Back To The Future.